 The Society and its museum are financed by admission fees (of which a proportion are given to Whitby Town Council towards the maintenance), subscriptions paid by the members of the Society, donations and bequests.
 You can find out how to help us under Get Involved.

 In 1991 was successful in becoming registered with the Museums and Galleries Commission (Registration number 1158).
 This was renamed as the Accreditation Scheme, now under the auspices of Arts Council England.
-The Museum successfully became accredited in 2008, 2013, and is awaiting re-assessment in 2017.
+The Museum successfully became accredited in 2008, 2013, and 2018.